Aaalan-Zhang/nlp-from-scratch-assignment-fall2024/submission/haojunli/README.md

 The flie `contributions.md` describes the contribution of each team member for this project

 The flie `github_url.txt` contains one line which is the url to the entire git repo of this project.

+The flie `report.pdf` is the formal report of this project.